simonwheatley/sched-embed/readme.txt

 `[sched url="example.sched.org" width="500"]`

-Note that sched.org only supports widths of 500, 600, 700, 800, 900 and 990 (pixels).
-Other widths may or may not work.
+Note that sched.org only supports widths of 500, 600, 700, 800 and 900 (pixels).
+The default width is 990 pixels.

 = Can I hide the sidebar in the embed? =